by Sheila M. Good

 Lying Was Always Easier

-Sam’s words, You have an obligation, played over in Claire’s head like a broken record.
-She couldn’t believe he tried to pull that Sunday School shit on her.
-Sam knew better.
-Honor your Mother and Father - Claire grew up seeing th...
+Sam’s words, you have an obligation, played over in Claire’s head like a broken record.
+She couldn’t believe Sam tried to pull that Sunday School shit on her; he knew better.
+Honor your Mother and Father, that your days shall ...

 What the fuck?
 Stephen slammed his fist against the steering wheel, put the car into gear and backed out of Claire’s drive, made a left at the end of the street, and headed in the direction of the lake.
 What the hell just happened?
 He felt blindsided.
 It was as if he&rsquo...

-It was ten-thirty by the time she arrived at the kennel and Sadie was neither happy or cooperative.
+It was ten-thirty by the time she arrived at the kennel and Sadie was neither happy nor cooperative.
 Claire tugged on her leash, "Come on, girl.
 Don’t be difficult.”